telerik/xaml-docs/controls/radgridview/events/column-resize-event.md

 ## ColumnReordering

-A __ColumnReordering__ event occurs when you reorder RadGridView's columns programmatically or through the UI.
+The __ColumnReordering__ event occurs when you reorder RadGridView's columns programmatically or through the UI.

 >You can reorder columns only if __CanUserReorderColumns__ is set to __True__ (which is the default value).